Petrol Shark Tank Update – Shark Tank Season 9

 Valuation $750,000

-A typical dog biscuit has about 120 calories while PetRol has 8 per 12 ounce bottle.
+A typical dog biscuit has about 120 calories, while PetRol has 8 per 12-ounce bottle.
 It’s a way to give your dog a treat and keep him hydrated at the same time.
-A four pack costs $17.
-They’re available on Amazon exclusively, but they probably want to get into national pet stores.
+A four-pack costs $17.
+They’re available exclusively on Amazon, but probably want to enter national pet stores.
 A Shark could help with that.

 Will a Shark want to drink this dog’s water?